UkrainianProgrammer/video2mp3/README.md

 ## How to use

+Prerequisites!
+Need to install the following on your host:

+* Docker
+* Kubernetes
+* MongoDB
+* MySQL DB

 This is a microservice application.
 Therefore, it needs to be deployed in several parts.

 Each of the following applications contain a ```Dockerfile``` which needs to be run inside respective directory like so ```docker build .```